-Along with the plot, the game works in full 3D: this means that ghosts will literally appear behind you, working in 360 degrees and making the player be aware of every bit of their surroundings.
+Along with the plot, the game works in full 3D: this means that ghosts will appear behind you, working in 360 degrees and making the player aware of every bit of their surroundings.

 The game is split into three different game modes: story, minigames, and challenges.
 The story mode is where most of the ‘meat’ of the gameplay lies, especially the augmented reality features of the game.

 Like I said, keep the lights on for this title!

 It is plain to see that augmented reality games, although I believe not as heavily advertised as virtual reality like Oculus Rift, holds a much more significant role in the way we interact in our environment and with others.